gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 # gatsby-transformer-video

-Convert videos into well supported formats via FFMPEG.
-Supports generating previews as well.
+> Convert videos via FFMPEG.
+Easily convert & host **small** videos on your own.

 :warning: Converting videos might take a lot of time.
-Make sure to have a effective caching mechanism in place.
+Make sure to have an effective caching mechanism in place.
 See [caching](#caching)

 ## Features

-- Supports file nodes & Contentful assets
+- Source: Works with nodes from `gatsby-source-filesystem` and `gatsby-source-contentful`
-- Defaults optimized for small files with high visual quality
+- Defaults optimized for small files with decent quality and quick and seamless streaming
-- Convert videos to h264 and h265
-- Create animated previews as mp4, animated webp and animated gif.
-- Add watermarks to you videos
-- More?
+- Supported codecs: h264, h265, VP9, WebP & gif
+- Several parameters to tweak the output: maxWidth/maxHeight, overlay, saturation, duration, fps, ...
+- Soon: Create video conversion profiles.
+Create a converter function using `fluent-ffmpeg` to unlock all FFMPEG features.

 ## Installation